Extra Credits Game Jams

 Why was a game removed from the jam?
 This is an extremely rare occurrence (less than 2% of all games submitted) that happens for one of these reasons.
 If you believe your game was removed by mistake, please contact us.

 Someone submitted a game that was clearly made before the jam even started.
 The publication date on the game page tells us this immediately.
 There’s probably a term for this behavior already, but if not, we’ll just call it “spam-jamming.”
 It’s not good etiquette to submit a game you already made to a jam that you’re not actually participating in, because you’re looking for some pageviews and downloads.
-Usually these games also look unusually well-polished and seem much more like a fully developed game, than something made in only a few days.
+Usually these games also look unusually polished and have a much larger design scope than something you’d see made in a weekend.

 The game doesn’t fit our community standards.